-Notice is hereby given that the 2022 Annual Meeting of Stockholders (the "Annual Meeting") of Ares Commercial Real Estate Corporation, a Maryland corporation (the "Company"), will be held on May 25, 2022 at 12:00 p.m., Eastern Daylight Time, for the following purposes:
+Notice is hereby given that the 2021 Annual Meeting of Stockholders (the "Annual Meeting") of Ares Commercial Real Estate Corporation, a Maryland corporation (the "Company"), will be held on May 25, 2021 at 12:00 p.m., Eastern Daylight Time, for the following purposes:

-- 1. To elect three directors to serve until the Company's 2025 annual meeting of stockholders, and until their successors are duly elected and qualify; - To consider and vote upon the ratification of the selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022; - 3.
-To consider and vote upon a resolution to approve, on a non-binding advisory basis, the compensation of the Company's named executive officers for the fiscal year ended December 31, 2021, as described in the accompanying proxy statement; - 4.
-To consider and vote upon the approval of the First Amendment to the Company's Amended and Restated 2012 Equity Incentive Plan (the "Amended Equity Incentive Plan"); and - 5.
+- 1. To elect three directors to serve until the Company's 2024 annual meeting of stockholders, and until their successors are duly elected and qualify; - 2.
+To consider and vote upon the ratification of the selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021; - 3.
+To consider and vote upon a resolution to approve, on a non-binding advisory basis, the compensation of the Company's named executive officers for the fiscal year ended December 31, 2020, as described in the accompanying proxy statement; and - 4.
 To consider and take action upon such other matters as may properly come before the Annual Meeting or any adjournment or postponement thereof.

 The Annual Meeting will be a completely virtual meeting of stockholders conducted via live audio webcast to enable our stockholders to participate from any location that is convenient to them.
-You will be able to attend the Annual Meeting by visiting www.virtualshareholdermeeting.com/ACRE2022.
+You will be able to attend the Annual Meeting by visiting www.virtualshareholdermeeting.com/ACRE2021.
 You may vote during the Annual Meeting by following the instructions available on the meeting website during the meeting.

-Only the holders of record of shares of common stock of the Company at the close of business on the record date, March 25, 2022, will be entitled to receive notice of and vote at the Annual Meeting or any adjournment or postponement thereof.
-Such stockholders will be afforded the same rights and opportunities to vote, ask questions and participate as they would at an in-person annual meeting.
-In particular, such stockholders may submit questions live during the Annual Meeting by following the instructions and rules of conduct on the Annual Meeting website.
-During the Annual Meeting, the Company intends to answer questions that are pertinent to the Company and the official business of the Annual Meeting, subject to time constraints.
+Only the holders of record of shares of common stock of the Company at the close of business on the record date, March 26, 2021, will be entitled to receive notice of and vote at the Annual Meeting or any adjournment or postponement thereof.